Data Warehouse

 Why Do Organisations Need a Data Warehouse?

 A warehouse answers the perennial executive question, “can we trust these numbers?” by enforcing common definitions and lineage across disparate datasets.
-Consolidation reduces the effort of reconciling sales ledgers with marketing funnels or supply-chain metrics, because the warehouse standardises currencies, calendars and customer identifiers in one place.
+Consolidation reduces the effort of reconciling sales ledgers with marketing funnels or supply-chain metrics, because the warehouse standardises currencies, calendars and customer identifiers in one placearrow-up-right.

 Governance is equally compelling.
 Centralised metadata, access controls and role-based security reduce the risk of ad-hoc data extracts circulating in spreadsheets.
 Data-quality monitors flag anomalies at ingestion, and catalogue tools attach business glossaries that demystify column names for non-technical staff.